The report was previously updated in March 2020.

-Length of stay in reception centres: Due to the long waiting times at the IND, applicants spend longer periods in the reception centres.
-The Central Agency for the Reception of Asylum Seekers (COA) has announced that they will need 5,000 extra places in 2020 due to this development.
-At the end of 2019, the State Secretary announced she wanted to open separate reception locations for applicants originating from safe countries of origin.
-However, at this point there have been no concrete plans for these locations.
+- Length of stay in reception centres: Due to the long waiting times at the IND and a delay in housing of status holders, applicants spend longer periods in the reception centres.
+The Central Agency for the Reception of Asylum Seekers (COA) still desperately needs 5,000 extra places in 2021 due to this development.
+COA announced that it is ready to start with urgent measures.

 Detention of asylum seekers